Why establish a Local Historic District on Rockland Street?

-There's the potential for dramatic change on Humphrey Street that could affect the historic character of Swampscott, its structures and its neighborhoods.
-A Local Historic District (LHD) would protect the unique historic elements and character of the area by providing a regulatory review process for changes to the exterior of buildings and site features visible from a public way.
+There's the potential for dramatic change in the Rockland Street neighborhood that could affect the historic character of Swampscott.
+The ‘Preservation of Historically Significant Buildings’ Bylaw, otherwise known as the Demolition Delay, can only delay, not prevent demolitions.
+A Local Historic District (LHD) would protect the unique historic architecture and character of the area by providing a regulatory review process for changes to the exterior of buildings and site features visible from a public way.

 Isn't that what zoning does?